China Technology Monitor 2026

 China Technology Monitor

 The interactive chart shows the position of China and other selected countries in 25 future technologies.
 The position is the share of the respective country in the total number of world-class patents in the respective technology – the global share.
 For better readability, individual countries can be shown or hidden by clicking on the legend.
-The comparison with 2020 can also be shown or hidden.
-This shows the massive leap that China has made in many technologies in recent years.
+The comparison with 2020 or with 2024 can also be shown or hidden.
+This shows the massive leap that China has made in many technologies in recent years and also the significant growth from 2024 to 2025.